-But this solution is not very user-friendly: it’s ugly, and annoys users so much you might lose conversions.
-Google Recaptcha to the rescue!
-It’s integrated in Contact Form 7, easy to setup, and you (usually) only have the check a checkbox (I’m not a robot).
+But this solution is not very user-friendly: it’s ugly and annoys users so much you might lose conversions.
+Google ReCAPTCHA to the rescue!
+It’s integrated in WP Forms, easy to set up, and you (usually) only have to check a checkbox (I’m not a robot).
 In the latest version (Google Recaptcha v3) you don’t even have to do that: it’s a background process.

 - A complete snapshot of the user’s browser window at that moment in time will be captured, pixel by pixel (!)